 \textbf{Case Studies}

-In Figure~\ref{fig:case_study}, we show an example from the KramaBench Legal dataset.
-This example demonstrates how the \name overcomes the retrieval limits of vector-based retrievers when handling a complex hypothetical task.
-The ranking-based retriever, relying on vector search (e.g., matching "2007 distribution"), can fail.
-Revelant tables like \texttt{2024\_CSN\_Report\_Count} (containing 2007 report data) being ranked low (Rank 11) because they focus on "counts" not "distribution".
-In contrast, the \name finds the right tables by 1) breaking the query into computable variables for search (Step 1\&2): \emph{Variable A: Total number of reports in 2007} and \emph{Variable B: The percentage of "Auto Related" reports in 2024}; 2) Using tools (Step 3) to explicitly verify data presence before selection, such as confirming the table \texttt{2024\_CSN\_Report\_Count} has historical "Year = 2007" data and that \texttt{2024\_CSN\_Report\_Categories} has the exact category string "Auto Related"; 3) Based on verified data, the \name selects the correct tables to build the specific formula needed: \emph{Total 2007 reports} $\times$ \emph{Percentage of 2024 "Auto Related" reports}, ensuring the correct data is retrieved and the complex question is fully answered.
+Figure~\ref{fig:case_study} illustrates an example from the KramaBench Legal dataset, demonstrating how \name overcomes the retrieval limits of vector-based retrievers on complex analytical tasks.
+A ranking-based retriever relying on vector similarity (e.g., matching "2007 distribution") often fails.
+Relevant tables such as \texttt{2024\_CSN\_Report\_Count} (which contains 2007 report data) are ranked low (Rank 11) because their descriptions emphasize "counts" rather than "distribution."
+In contrast, \name identifies the correct tables by: (1) breaking the query into computable variables for search (Steps 1 and 2): \emph{Variable A: Total number of reports in 2007} and \emph{Variable B: The percentage of "Auto Related" reports in 2024}; (2) invoking tools (Step 3) to verify data presence before selection, such as confirming that \texttt{2024\_CSN\_Report\_Count} contains historical "Year = 2007" data and that \texttt{2024\_CSN\_Report\_Categories} contains the category string "Auto Related"; and (3) selecting the verified tables to construct the required calculation: \emph{Total 2007 reports} $\times$ \emph{Percentage of 2024 "Auto Related" reports}.